Gregorij Rožman: Relations with Germans

 After the capitulation of Italy (September 1943), Ljubljana was occupied by the Germans.
 On 14 September 1943, Nazi Gauleiter, Friedrich Rainer, met with Rožman to consult with him on setting up the new Nazi administration.
-Rainer had led the Germanization of the Slovene provinces of Styria, Carinthia and Upper Carniola, where he expelled 83,000 Slovene priests, teachers and others to Serbian and Nazi concentration camps, confiscated Slovene businesses and church property, and forbade the use of Slovene in schools and public institutions.
+Rainer had led the forced Germanization of the Slovene provinces of Styria, Carinthia and Upper Carniola, from where he expelled 83,000 Slovenes, including 448 priests, plus teachers and others to Serbia and Nazi concentration camps, confiscated Slovene businesses and church property, and forbade the use of Slovene in schools and public institutions.